jacmoe/jacmoe.github.io/content/posts/emacs-my-hotel-california-of-creative-writing.md

 ### Writegood-mode {#writegood-mode}

-`Writegood-mode` is a minor mode which can be turned on/off by running `M-x writegood-mode`.
+`Writegood-mode` is a minor mode that will highlight weasel words and passive voice.
-This mode will improve various aspects of writing.
-The text is searched and words are highlighted.
-Another benefit is the the finding of duplicates.
-Many duplicate words can even be found at the the end of sentences where line-breaks occur.

 <div title="Writegood-mode">

 <img src="/images/hotel-california/writegood-mode.png" alt="Writegood-mode" title="Writegood-mode" width="100%" />
-The weasel words are highlighted in orange, passive voice indicated by cyan, and duplicate words by red squiggly lines.
+The weasel words are highlighted in orange, passive voice in cyan.

 </div>